Geoluminate/geoluminate/docs/technology/postgres.md

 # Postgres

-Although you can use it without such capabilities, at its heart Geoluminate is designed as a geospatial application.
+Although you can use it without such capabilities, at its heart FairDM is designed as a geospatial application.
 [GeoDjango](https://docs.djangoproject.com/en/4.2/ref/contrib/gis/), the geographic extension of Django, provides support for multiple geospatial databases.
 However, the two most commonly used and well-supported are  [PostgreSQL](https://www.postgresql.org) (with [PostGIS](http://postgis.net)) and [SQLite](https://www.sqlite.org/index.html) (with [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index)).

 So which do we use?
 The answer is... well, both.
-Geoluminate ships with a few different configuration (Docker) files for building and deploying your application when the time comes.
+FairDM ships with a few different configuration (Docker) files for building and deploying your application when the time comes.
 One of those configurations is designed to deploy your application to a production server and utilizes PostgreSQL for it's vastly superior performance.
 Another deployment configuration is designed to be more lightweight so that you can easily run the application on your personal laptop.
 For this, we use the lighter weight SpatiaLite database.
 You can [read more about deployment here](deploying).

 ## PostgreSQL and PostGIS